Muhammad-Sheraz-ds/100Days-of-Machine-Learning/README.md

 <div style="overflow: auto; display: flex;">
   <div style="flex: 1; margin-right: 10px;">
     <p>This repository is a collection of code, resources, and notes for the "100 Days of Machine Learning" playlist from CampusX.
-The original content and structure are credited to CampusX, and I highly recommend checking out their playlist ([CampusX Playlist](https://youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH&si=zLgPYRpotDPvsvhs)) for in-depth learning on various machine learning topics.
+The original content and structure are credited to CampusX, and I highly recommend checking out their playlist [CampusX Playlist 100 Days of Machine Learning](https://youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH&si=zLgPYRpotDPvsvhs)
+ for in-depth learning on various machine learning topics.
     </p>
   </div>